-When it sends data to IBM Z Operations Analytics, the IBM Common Data Provider for z Systems System Data Engine collects only a subset of the SMF record type 120 data that is generated by WebSphere Application Server for z/OS.
+The IBM Common Data Provider for z Systems System Data Engine collects only a subset of the SMF record type 120 data that is generated by WebSphere Application Server for z/OS.
 It collects performance data from SMF record type 120 subtype 9.
 The default SMF type 120 subtype 9 record contains information for properly monitoring the performance of your EJB components and web applications.